writethedocs/www/docs/include/conf/australia/visiting.rst

 -------------

 Melbourne offers accommodation options to suit a wide range of budgets and travelling preferences.
 There are plenty of hotels, airbnb, apartments and other options in the Melbourne CBD.
-Just head over to your favorite booking site or use one of these sites to research accommodation:
+Just head over to your favourite booking site or use one of these sites to research accommodation:

 * AirBnB
 * Booking.com